The Effects of Catnip on Your Cat

 About 30% of cats have no observable response to catnip.
 Being affected by catnip is apparently an inherited trait.
 Many cats simply don't have the receptors to be affected by catnip.

 Despite their playful nature, kittens don't generally respond to catnip until after their first six months.
-You may also find that as your cat gets older, she loses interest in catnip.
+You may also find that as your cat gets older, they lose interest in catnip.

 Catnip seems to make my cat aggressive